uchicago-voth/masterclass-24-09-ttmetad/INSTRUCTIONS.md

 #### Step 1: Define the two CVs
 First, define the two CVs, the phi and psi angles of alanine dipeptide.

+#### Step 2: Add MetaD bias to the two CVs
+Next, add a metadynamics bias to the two CVs by invoking the TTMetaD command.
+According to the 2D PMF from [Chen et al.](https://doi.org/10.1063/1.4733389), we define two metabasins for the phi and psi angles of alanine dipeptide as (-1.49,-1.20) and (1.05,-2.04), respectively.

 ```plumed
 #SOLUTIONFILE=alad/plumed.dat
 MOLINFO STRUCTURE=step3_input.pdb